iFixit/itbrokeand.ifixit.com/_posts/2014-08-27-web-ops-dnd.md

 The trigger is the only thing the DM provides to the players at the start; it is whatever would cause us to realize that there is a problem.

-For engineers unfamiliar to this sort of troubleshooting, it can be a bit disorienting to start.
+For engineers unfamiliar with this sort of troubleshooting, it can be a bit disorienting to start.
 I found it's helpful to cover the basics of [the OODA loop] and include one or two engineers in the group who have gone through the activity before.